 2.1 Test of prototype 2 revealed some problems.
 Possible solutions for these problems were discussed with Sarnoff engineers.

-2.2 New contract with Sarnoff for design of prototype3 was signed in August 2013.
+2.2 New contract with Sarnoff for the design of prototype3 was signed in August 2013.

 2.3 The submission of prototype 3 to foundry for manufacturing is expected by the end of April 2014.